philc/vimium/README.md

 1.64.1 (2018-09-04, not yet released)

-- Better scrolling on new Reddit and GMail.
+- Better scrolling on new Reddit ~and GMail~.

 1.64 (2018-08-30)